PSY4001 Psychology Honours Project 1

 Students must retain a copy of each item submitted for assessment.
 This must be produced within five days if required by the Examiner.

 Extensions for each assessment item will only be granted in exceptional circumstances.
 Applications for extensions must be endorsed by the supervisor, and submitted in writing to the examiner.
-See the current Thesis Guidelines for more information.
-The supervisor and student may negotiate extensions for other work not related to the assessment items.
-However, such extensions would usually only be given if there were extenuating circumstances beyond the student's control.
+See the 2012 Thesis Guidelines for more information.
 If extenuating circumstances are likely to severely disrupt the student's progress, the student and supervisor should inform the examiner as soon as possible so that suitable options can be discussed.